-Neither of the two terms is widely used outside of Ecuador, therefore, it has not been accepted as an official word in the Spanish language.
+None of the meanings of this word has widespread use outside of Ecuador, therefore, it has not been accepted as an official word of the Spanish language.

-The work of each huasipunguero had very little reward , since, in addition to the possibility of living in the place, they were awarded a paltry salary.
+- The work of each huasipunguero had very little reward , because, in addition to the possibility of living in the place, they were awarded a paltry salary.
 This labor exploitation mainly victimized the indigenous people.